cse110-fa21-group21/cse110-fa21-group21/admin/videos/Instruction.md

 1. Introduce yourself
 2. Do something fun
 3. Doing a ending:
-  -CE group say: WE ARE 10
+  - CE group say: WE ARE 10
   - CS group say: PLUS
   - MATH-CS group: NINE